occipital/django-content-settings/docs/access.md

 ## Prefix

-The `content_settings` object has a system of prefixes, which can be read as "function under the setting".
-Prefix is always lowercased with the following double-underscore `__`
+The `content_settings` object has a system of prefixes that allow you to apply specific functions to settings.
+A prefix is always lowercased and followed by a double underscore `__`.

 ```python
 content_settings.prefix_name__SETTINGS_NAME